frank-salah1/Fun-with-HR/README.md

 HR has a large amount of data on staff in an organization.
 This can be very useful for an organization, however most organizations do not leverage there data in a useful way.
 HR has data such as salary, home addresses, education, years at the organization and much more.
 The dataset I will be working will is called the HR Analytics Case Study, which can be found on [Kaggle](https://www.kaggle.com/vjchoudhary7/hr-analytics-case-study).

-My goal is to look at the data to see how we can use linear and logistic regressions to make future predictions.
+My goal is to look at the data to see how we can use a linear regression, a logistic regression, and k-means cluster to glean useful information that the company can leverage.

 ## Contents
 - [Data](): contains original data and manipulated data used for k-means clustering, along with outputs from the predictions.